-All student S points are recorded on our electronic monitoring system and are monitored closely by form tutors and Heads of Year.
+All student S points are recorded on ClassCharts and monitored closely by form tutors and Heads of Year.
 Points accrued from Stage 3 and Stage 4 incidents are collated and used to guide intervention on the ladder of support and consequence below.
 This is because Stage 3 and 4 incidents indicate a level of behaviour which has disrupted the learning of the individual and wider class, or undermined high standards of behaviour around school.
-The S1 and S2 warnings are recorded on our electronic monitoring system but are neither punitive nor contribute to an accrual of stage points on the ladder below.
+The S1 and S2 warnings are recorded on ClassCharts but are neither punitive nor contribute to an accrual of stage points on the ladder below.